 Machines Backup to Tape

 To back up data to tape, you need to create and run tape jobs.
 The backup to tape job is a dedicated job that archives to tape Veeam backups that were produced by Veeam backup jobs.
+Mind that you cannot directly backup virtual machines to tapes.

 Support of the machine backup to tape is available in the Enterprise and Enterprise Plus editions of Veeam Backup & Replication.
 For details, see Veeam Editions Comparison.